 DEINKING OF PAPER

-Most people practice some sort of recycling at home, and an increasing number of businesses are making it a point to recycle whenever possible.
-Among recycling programs, paper recycling is the most common and easiest in which to participate.
-You simply have to put the paper into the correct bin and forget about it.
+Most people practice some recycling at home, and an increasing number of businesses are making it a point to recycle whenever possible.
+Paper recycling is the most common and most accessible recycling program.
+You have to put the paper into the correct bin and forget it.
 But what happens next?

-Most types of paper intended for recycling will have some sort of printing on them and are subject to a deinking step in preparation for producing new paper.
-Depending on the paper type and it’s intended use, one of a few different deinking technologies may be used.
+Most types of paper intended for recycling will have printing on them and are subject to a deinking step in preparation for producing new paper.
+The choice of deinking technology depends on the paper type and its intended use.

-Before the paper can be deinked, it must be turned back into pulp.
+Before the paper can be deinked, you must turn it back into pulp.
 Pulping devices chop the paper into smaller pieces.
-Water and chemicals are then added to clean it and ensure the proper Ph values.
+Water and chemicals are added to clean it and ensure the proper pH values.

-The pulp slurry is then sent to a centrifuge, which separates out the denser fiber material and other unwanted contaminates.
+The pulp slurry goes to a centrifuge, separating the denser fiber material and unwanted contaminants.

-If you’ve ever done your own laundry (and kudos if you’ve never had to), you know that bleach and colored clothing don’t mix.
-Bleaching agents such as hydrogen peroxide and sodium dithionite are typically added during the pulping step.
-Bleaching destroys the colorants in inks and the brightens the remaining paper pulp, especially useful for recycled pulp intended to be used in higher quality graphic papers.
+If you’ve ever done your laundry (and kudos if you’ve never had to), you know that bleach and colored clothing don’t mix.
+Bleaching agents such as hydrogen peroxide and sodium dithionite get added during the pulping step.
+Bleaching destroys the colorants in inks and brightens the remaining paper pulp, which is beneficial for recycled pulp used in higher-quality graphic papers.

 The most widely used deinking technology is flotation deinking.
-During this process ink is removed from the pulp by re-soaking it in a vat of water and applying certain chemicals called surfactants.
-Air is then introduced into the recovered pulp, and ink particles (along with other chemicals) will float and mix with the foam on the water surface.
-This foam is then removed from the vat.
+Ink is removed from the pulp during this process by re-soaking it in a vat of water and applying certain chemicals called surfactants.
+Air gets introduced into the recovered pulp, and ink particles (and other chemicals) will float and mix with the foam on the water surface.
+This foam is removed from the vat.

 Flotation deinking is used for the deinking of graphic papers such as newsprint and magazine papers and also commonly used as one of the steps for deinking of papers intended for use as hygiene papers (toilet paper, facial tissue, etc.).